kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 -  be patient if your patch is not accepted immediately, try to send a gentle ping if there's a significant time without any action
--  if you want to start contributing but are not sure about how to do that, lurk in the mailingist or on the IRC channel
+-  if you want to start contributing but are not sure about how to do that, lurk in the mailinglist or on the IRC channel
 -  every patch should implement one thing -- this is vaguely defined, you may receive comments about patch splitting or merging with other
 -  every patch must be compilable when applied, possibly with all related